Military Sea Transportation Service

 (Source: Email from Jerry Coombs, son of Donald Coombs who was assigned to the 78th Engr Bn, 1957-58)

 The 78th Engineer Battalion (C), of which Donald Coombs was a member, was designated for assignment in Germany under Operation GYROSCOPE in early 1957.
-The battalion's mission was to replace the 499th Engineer Battalion (C) stationed in Karslruhe.
+The battalion's mission was to replace the 499th Engineer Battalion (C) stationed in Karlsruhe.

 Throughout the following months the battalion went through intense training to prepare for the trans-Atlantic move and the new overseas mission.